- IUCN StatusLeast Concern

 The Eurasian brown bear is one of the largest species of bear and as their name indicates, they are covered in brown fur, with the colours varying from yellow brown to dark brown.
 If you would like to learn more about these interesting creatures carry one reading.

-How long can a brown bear's claws grow?up arrow
+How long can a brown bear's claws grow?

 Their claws can grow up to 10cm and are longer on their front paws for digging.
 The claws cannot be retracted like big cats.